CeciliaPerroni/CeciliaPerroni/README.md

 </p>

 - 💻 Working on data visualization and data analysis
-- 🤓 Current in my final Semester in Computer Science
+- 🤓 Current in my final Semester of Computer Science

 <p align="center">
   <strong>Tools and languages I've dared to try</strong>